 Required communication Where addressed Significant deficiencies in internal controls identified during the audit.
-Audit Completion Report and Those Charged With Governance meetings Where relevant, any issues identified with respect to authority to obtain external confirmations or inability to obtain relevant and reliable audit evidence from other procedures.
-Audit Completion Report Audit findings regarding non-compliance with laws and regulations where the non-compliance is material and believed to be intentional (subject to compliance with legislation on tipping off) and enquiry of Those Charged With Governance into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that Those Charged With Governance may be aware of.
-Audit Completion Report and Audit and Governance Committee meetings With respect to going concern, events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: • Whether the events or conditions constitute a material uncertainty; • Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements; and • The adequacy of related disclosures in the financial statements.
-Audit Completion Report Communication regarding our system of quality management, compliant with ISQM 1, developed to support the consistent performance of quality audit engagements.
-To address the requirements of ISQM (UK) 1, the firm's ISQM 1 team completes, as part of an ongoing and iterative process, a number of key steps to assess and conclude on the firm's System of Quality Management: • Ensure there is an appropriate assignment of responsibilities under ISQM1 and across Leadership • Establish and review quality objectives each year, ensuring ISQM (UK) 1 objectives align with the firm's strategies and priorities • Identify, review and update quality risks each quarter, taking into consideration of number of input sources (such as FRC / ICAEW review findings, AQT findings, RCA findings, etc.) • Identify, design and implement responses as part of the process to strengthen the firm's internal control environment and overall quality • Evaluate responses to identify and remediation process / control gaps We perform an evaluation of our system of quality management on an annual basis.
+Audit Completion Report Where relevant, any issues identified with respect to the Council to obtain external confirmations or inability to obtain relevant and reliable audit evidence from other procedures.
+Audit Completion Report Audit findings regarding non-compliance with laws and regulations where the non-compliance is material and believed to be intentional (subject to compliance with legislation on tipping off)} and inquiry of Those Charged With Governance into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements that Those Charged With Governance may be aware of.
+Audit Completion Report and Audit and Governance Committee meeting With respect to going concern, events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty; Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements; and The adequacy of related disclosures in the financial statements.
+Audit Completion Report Communication regarding our system of quality management, compliant with ISQM (UK) 1, developed to support the consistent performance of quality audit engagements.
+To address the requirements of ISQM (UK) 1, our firm's System of Quality Management team completes, as part of an ongoing and iterative process, a number of key steps to assess and conclude on our firm's System of Quality Management: Ensure there is an appropriate assignment of responsibilities under ISQM (UK) 1 and across Leadership Establish and review quality objectives each year, ensuring ISQM (UK) 1 objectives align with the firm's strategies and priorities Identify, review, and update quality risks each quarter, taking into consideration the number of input sources (such as FRC / ICAEW review findings, internal monitoring findings, findings from our firm's root cause analysis and remediation functions, etc.) Identify, design, and implement responses as part of the process to strengthen our firm's internal control environment and overall quality Evaluate responses and remediate control gaps or deficiencies We perform an evaluation of our system of quality management on an annual basis.
 Our first evaluation was performed as of 31 August 2023.
 Details of that assessment and our conclusion are set out in our 2022/2023 Transparency Report, which is available on our website here.
 Audit Strategy Memorandum